 Azure Functions supports an event based on a timer using Cron job syntax.
 For example, execute code that runs every 15 minutes and clean up a database table based on custom business logic.

 Azure Functions supports triggering an event based on an activity in an Azure service.
 For example, execute serverless code that reads newly discovered test log files in an Azure Blob storage container, and transform this into a row in an Azure SQL Database table.

 Azure Functions supports triggers based on activity in a SaaS service.
 For example, save a file in OneDrive, which triggers a function that uses the Microsoft Graph API to modify the spreadsheet, and creates additional charts and calculated data.

 Serverless web application architectures

-Azure Functions can power a single page app.
-The app calls functions using the WebHook URL, saving user data and deciding what data to display.
-Or, you can do simple customizations, such as changing ad targeting by calling a function and passing it user profile information.
+Azure Functions can power a single-page app.
+The app calls functions using the WebHook URL, saves user data, and decides what data to display.
+Or, do simple customizations, such as changing ad targeting by calling a function and passing it user profile information.

 Real-time stream processing